Apple Jicama Slaw

 - salt and fresh-ground black pepper to taste

-- Whisk together the mayo (or light mayo), 1/3 cup unsweetened pineapple juice, and 2 tsp. sweetener of your choice (Stevia In the Raw); then add the Sriracha Sauce one teaspoon at a time, tasting after each one until it is as spicy as you’d like it.
+- Whisk together the mayo, 1/3 cup unsweetened pineapple juice, and 2 tsp. sweetener of your choice; then add the Sriracha Sauce (affiliate link) one teaspoon at a time, tasting after each one until it is as spicy as you’d like it.

 - Cut out the core of the head of cabbage, and then thinly slice enough to make about 6 cups thinly sliced cabbage.

 - Remove seeds from the apples and peel the jicama; then use a Mandoline Slicer (affiliate link) or sharp knife to cut the apple and jicama into matchstick strips.
-(If you’re cutting the ingredients a little before you’re going to serve it, you might want to toss the apple with the extra pineapple juice like we did.)
+(If you’re cutting the ingredients a little before you’re going to serve it, you might want to toss the apple with the extra pineapple juice to keep it from going brown.)

 - Chop the cilantro (or slice the green onion if you’re not a cilantro fan.)